matinbhdrn77/greenlight/README.md

 if there is no ensure that there are no additional JSON values (or any other content) in the request body, we will need to call `Decode()` a second time in our `readJSON()` helper and check that it returns an `io.EOF` (end of file) error.

+Go is decoding some JSON, it will check to see if the destination type satisfies the json.Unmarshaler interface.
+If it does satisfy the interface, then Go will call it’s `UnmarshalJSON()` method to determine how to decode the provided JSON into the target type.